Rossmore golf club Monaghan

 This time they were led out by Gerry McMahon with Rory McDonnell who beat John Byrne with James Harte by 2 and 1, they were followed by Padraig Trappe with Brendan Casey who recorded a 5 and 3 win over Michael O'Neill with Owen Coleman, next up was Adrian Trappe with Alan Finnegan they to had a comfortable 4 and 3 win over Declan Traynor with Paul Tyrrell again the bottom two matches of Bernard Gilbane with Dermot McMahon against Michael Shortall with Jim Cullen and John McKenna with Malachy Deery against Joe Murphy with John Thompson were halved when called-in.

 They met Munster Champions Spanish Point Golf Club in the All-Ireland Final on the Friday, Spanish Point had won the Pierce Purcell Shield at Royal Tara Golf Club the previous year and had accounted for Rossmore in the Semi-Final so there was no shortage of motivation in the Monaghan team.

-Rossmore Golf Club won the Ulster Final of the Pierce Purcell Shield when they beat Co.
-Armagh Golf Club by 3½ matches to 1½ matches in the final.
+Rossmore Golf Club won the Ulster Final of the Pierce Purcell Shield in 2013 when they beat Co.
+Armagh Golf Club by 3½-matches to 1½ matches in the final.